git-cola/git-cola/docs/git-cola.rst

 cola.terminalshellquote
 -----------------------
 Some terminal require that the command string get passed as a string.
-For example, ``xfce4-terminal -e "git difftool"`` requires shellquoting, whereas ``gnome-terminal -- git difftool`` does not.
+For example, ``xfce4-terminal -e "git difftool"`` requires shell quoting, whereas ``gnome-terminal -- git difftool`` does not.

 You should not need to set this variable for the built-in terminals cola knows about -- it will behave correctly without configuration.
-For example, when unconfigured, cola already knows that xfce4-terminal requires shellquoting.
+For example, when unconfigured, cola already knows that xfce4-terminal requires shell quoting.

 This configuration variable is for custom terminals outside of the builtin set.
 The table below shows the builtin configuration.